idsia-robotics/navground/_sources/first_steps.rst

          navground_py.exe

-You should get a welcome message and few sub-commands to run.
+You should get a welcome message with few sub-commands to run.

 .. code-block:: console